IBMDeveloperUK/Containers-101/5_Working_with_container_registry/README.md

 # Working with IBM Cloud Container Registy

 So we have created our amazing database, we now want to push it to our private registry.
 In real agile development, a push to a private registry would trigger a build to run a test suite in a CI/CD pipeline.
 For this we will be using IBM Container Registry.
-If you have not created an IBM Cloud account or have not installed the IBM Cloud CLI, [click here](https://github.com/mofsal/containers101) to do so.
+If you have not created an IBM Cloud account or have not installed the IBM Cloud CLI, [click here](../../../) to follow the steps do so.

 First we will need to create a unique namespace for the registry: